 Although Fiona’s July wages are due to be paid on 26th July, as this is a Sunday they will actually be paid on 24th July.
 So when the DWP assess her Universal credit award on 24th July they will take two sets of wages into account and her Universal Credit award will drop.

-NOTE: A court recently looked at this situation and decided that it is irrational that someone is seen as having two month wages in one Assessment Period where one of those wages was paid early due to a non-banking day and so the DWP will have to change the rules.
+NOTE: A court recently looked at this situation and decided that it is irrational that someone is seen as having two month wages in one Assessment Period where one of those wages was paid early due to a non-banking day and so the DWP have changed the rules.
+You can ask the DWP to ‘move’ the payment so 2 wages aren’t included in the same MAP.
 If you feel you have been affected in the same way contact a Benefits Adviser.

 NOTE: if your Universal Credit award drops to nil you will need to ensure your claim claims open or make a reclaim to ensure your next payment in made.